open-homebrewing-project/home-brewing-automation/README.md

 1. Built from off the shelf parts when possible
 1. Near realtime measurement of key parameters (temp, gravity) throughout the fermentation process.
 1. From grains, hops, and yeast to beer (all you need to care about is adding the grains, hope, and yeast.
 Everthing else is automated until the beer is feremented and read to keg or bottle.
+1. Granular control of fermentation tempature throughout the fermentation process.
+1. Closed loop as possible to reduce chance of contamination.

 ## The High Level Break Down Of The Brewing Process